 Heat a drizzle of oil in a large saucepan on medium-heat.
 Add the onion and cook until soft, stirring occasionally 4-5 mins.
 Add the korma paste and garlic.
 Stir together and cook for a minute more.
 Pour in the water (see ingredients for amount) and vegetable stock powder.
 Stir to dissolve the stock.

-Add the red lentils to your pan, stir and season with salt and pepper.
+Add the red lentils to your pan, stir and season pepper.
 Bring to a simmer and cook until they are soft, 20-25 minutes, Stir frequently to make sure they don't stick to the bottom of the pan!
 Tip: If the dal is looking a little dry, just add a splash of water.

 Meanwhile, cut the halloumi in half through the middle, then cut into 2cm chunks.
 Trim the spring onion and thinly slice.
 Heat a drizzle of oil in a frying pan on medium-high heat.
 Once hot, add the halloumi, fry until golden on all sides, turning often, 3-5 mins total (cook in batches if you need to).
 Remove the pan from the heat and add the mango chutney.
 Turn to coat the halloumi in the chutney.
 Set the pan aside off the heat.